sphinx-doc/sphinx/Doc-3k/about.rst

 to help with the docs, so feel free to send a mail there!

 See :ref:`reporting-bugs` for information how to report bugs in Python itself.

+.. % include the ACKS file here so that it can be maintained separately

 .. include:: ACKS